oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 `[actuator_profile]`) are placeholders for specific values that would be used in implementation.
 For example, a device that implements the Stateless Packeting Filter AP would subscribe to `oc2/cmd/ap/slpf`.
-In addition, each Consumer subscribes to its own device-specific topic using a device identifier, annotated as `[device_id]`, that is known to the OpenC2 Producer(s) that can command that Consumer.
+In addition, each Consumer subscribes to its own device-specific topic using a device identifier (annotated as `[device_id]`) that is known to the OpenC2 Producer(s) that can command that Consumer.
 The determination of device identifiers is beyond the scope of this specification.